Brendan Nelson: Leader of the Opposition (2007–2008)

 Nelson's leadership came under increased pressure in January 2008, after an MP shifted loyalties to Turnbull, and taking into consideration that former MP Dave Tollner had been allowed to vote in the initial contest, the leadership vote would now be deadlocked at 43–43.
 Newspoll polling in February 2008 set a record low "Preferred Prime Minister" rating for any opposition leader at 9 percent, with March polling setting another record of 7 percent, with two-party-preferred setting another Newspoll record at 37–63 percent.
 Nelson responded by declaring himself the underdog.
 In response to increased speculation about his leadership Nelson commented in April that he "will keep fighting and standing up for everyday Australians.".

 Nelson used his 2008 budget reply to declare the Rudd government budget a "tax and spend" budget, as well as arguing for a 5-cent reduction in petrol excise, and pledging to block an increase in the "alcopop" tax.

 In May 2008, Nelson gave his approval to a merger occurring between the Queensland Liberal Party and Queensland National Party.

 Support for Nelson as leader within the Liberal Party had all but collapsed by the end of July 2008, in part due to repeated gaffes on emissions trading and climate change.
 Expected to challenge him was either Peter Costello or Malcolm Turnbull, upon the release of Costello's book, The Costello Memoirs.
 Costello stated he would not be making any move for the Liberal leadership, however media outlets capitalised on Costello's failure to categorically rule out any future leadership challenge.

 Nelson suffered from another gaffe in August 2008, where he stated:

 Peter's made his decision that he did not seek the leadership of the party.
 As I've said before, I'd be very happy if he changes his mind.

 He later attempted to clarify the comment in that he was referring to Costello staying in parliament.

 Despite a small and steady increase after record low polling, Nelson lost the leadership of the Liberal Party to Shadow Treasurer, Malcolm Turnbull, on 16 September 2008 by 45 to 41 votes in a spill.
 Nelson went to the backbench.

-Turnbull and later Liberal leader Tony Abbott eventually became Prime Ministers and meant that so far Nelson is the only Liberal leader of the 21st century who did not become Prime Minister.
+Turnbull and later Liberal leader Tony Abbott eventually became prime ministers and meant that Nelson (along with Peter Dutton) is one of only two 21st century Liberal leaders not to become Prime Minister.